 6. Run SEPApp.
 Fill in the required information and upload the Excel file into SEPApp.
 You will need a Creditor-ID.
 If you do not have this, contact your bank to receive one.

 7. Click ‘Create SEPA file’.
 An XML file will be stored locally on your computer.
 It is recommended you check the created file before uploading it onto your online banking.
 Some banks offer an online tool for this.
-This is an example of BNP Paribas Fortis.

 8. If your file is correct, you can upload it into your online banking tool.